SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 <regex>'s ECMAScript mode consists of the expressions defined in the ECMAScript specificatoin third edition

-- (MINUS) Unicode dependent matters (such as meaning of \s
+- (MINUS) Unicode dependent matters (such as what \s

 + (PLUS) locale dependent matters